bihor/fp_masterquiz/README.md

 Changes in 6.0.0:
 - First version for TYPO3 13, but emails are not working with TYPO3 13!
 - Upgrade Wizards for old file references and Switchable-Controller-Action-Plugins removed!

+Changes in 6.0.1:
+- Upgrade Wizards for Switchable-Controller-Action-Plugins added again, so it can be used with TYPO3 13 too!